-To lead a change in your organization, you need to create a strategy that works for the unique needs of your workforce.
+To lead a change in your organization and achieve digital workplace success, you need to create a strategy that works for the unique needs of your workforce.
 That means focusing on the people within your organization, aligning your vision with the entire organization with internal communications, assessing your current tech stack, and building a roadmap for future success.

 Here are some best practices for implementing a digital workplace:

 Best practice #1: Focus on what your workforce needs

 Traditionally, the focus of most organizations has been on the consumer journey.
 But your employees are the driving force behind creating a positive consumer journey.
 Happy employees create happy customers, so your vision for your digital transformation should be aligned with what your workforce needs.

 To understand what they need, you will need to gather feedback, assess challenges, and gain a deeper understanding of how your tech stack is used.
 Do so by asking the following questions.

 - Is our workforce currently using so many technology tools that they spend too much time working in tools rather than completing tasks?
 Are digital distractions in the office making it hard for employees to focus?